How Sandra Oh Snuck A Massive Cameo Into "The Chair"

 Unfortunately, that's all we see of Peter, though we finally get the details of their breakup in the finale.
 When Peter was hired in Michigan, the school didn't make Ji-Yoon a competitive offer as a spousal hire, so they tried long-distance, but he eventually met someone else.
 Ji-Yoon decided to work through the heartache and had her pick of tenure at a dozen schools, but she stayed at Pembroke, the school that helped mold her.

-Now that the seed has been planted in our minds, it will honestly be difficult to shake this beautiful fantasy couple (no offense to Bill/Jay Duplass).
+Now that the seed has been planted in our minds, it will honestly be difficult to shake this beautiful fantasy couple (no offence to Bill/Jay Duplass).
 Manifesting a season 2 cameo.